TO MAKE EVERYONE MORE GREEN

 1. VOLUNTARY CARBON

-Al Gore's mansion in Tennessee uses as much
+Al Gore's mansion in Nashville, Tennessee

 electricity as 20 average American's homes.